Best & Worst States for Millennials

 Loved by marketers yet vilified by media, millennials are at once the most popular and unpopular generation alive.
-They’re soon to be the largest, too, giving them a huge influence on American culture and consumption.
+They’re projected to become the largest in 2019, too, giving them a huge influence on American culture and consumption.
 Today, these early-20-to-early-30-somethings who are often depicted through negative stereotypes — entitled, parentally dependent, emotionally fragile — are responsible for 21 percent of all consumer discretionary spending in the U.S.

-And yet, despite their trillion-dollar purchasing power and higher educational attainment, millennials are economically worse off than their parents.
+Yet despite millennials’ trillion-dollar purchasing power and higher educational attainment, they are economically worse off than their parents.
 Why?
 The financial crisis remains a big part of the reason.
 Millennials have come of age and entered the workforce in the shadow of the Great Recession, which has significantly reduced their job prospects and earning potential for decades to come.
 By one estimate, millennials today earn 20 percent less than Baby Boomers did at the same age.

 Best States for Millennials